aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-document/manipulate-pdf-document/_index.md

 // Save PDF Document
 doc.Save(dataDir);
 ```

 ## Determine Progress of PDF File Generation

 A customer asked us to add a feature that allows developers to determine the progress of PDF file generation.
 Here’s the response to that request.

-The [DocSaveOptions](https://apireference.aspose.com/pdf/net/aspose.pdf/docsaveoptions) class CustomerProgressHandler allows you to determine how PDF generation is going.
+The field [CustomerProgressHandler](https://apireference.aspose.com/pdf/net/aspose.pdf/docsaveoptions/fields/customprogresshandler) of [DocSaveOptions](https://apireference.aspose.com/pdf/net/aspose.pdf/docsaveoptions) class allows you to determine how PDF generation is going.
 The handler has the following types:

 - DocSaveOptions.ConversionProgessEventHandler
 - DocSaveOptions.ProgressEventHandlerInfo
-- DocSaveOptions.ProgressEventType)
+- DocSaveOptions.ProgressEventType

 The code snippets below shows how to use CustomerProgressHandler.

 ```csharp
 // For complete examples and data files, please go to https://github.com/aspose-pdf/Aspose.PDF-for-.NET
 // The path to the documents directory.